Rjj-ui/essays/README.md

 #Section Title
 .ve-media wc:George_Bellows_-_A_Knock-Out_-_Google_Art_Project.jpg

-In his drawings of boxing matches, he shows important moments within a boxing match such as a knockout, see Dempsey and Firpo (1924) or the introductions, see Ringside Seats (1924).
-However, with Club Night, Bellows painted the action as it was happening, forgoing any evident narrative elements.
+In his drawings of boxing matches, he shows important moments within a boxing match such as a knockout or the introductions.
+However, with *Club Night*, Bellows painted the action as it was happening, forgoing any evident narrative elements.
 This is clear with the blurring of the left glove of the boxer on the left.
 The blurring of this glove provides the illusion of motion, the same way motion is captured through photography.

+#Section Title
+.ve-media wc:George_Bellows,_Both_Members_of_This_Club,_1909,_NGA_30667.jpg